-“Because of my unique diagnosis and complex family history, there were a number of complex decisions to be made where there was no right answer,” says Marisa Weiss, M.D., president and founder of Breastcancer.org.
+“Because of my unique diagnosis and complex family history, there were a number of complex decisions to be made where there was no right answer,” says Marisa Weiss, M.D., chief medical officer of Breastcancer.org.
 “My medical oncologist encouraged me to seek a second opinion and was very open to getting input from other medical oncologists on the best solutions moving forward.
 While I didn’t seek an ‘official’ second opinion, I did reach out to several colleagues who had special expertise in the thorny areas of making decisions.”

 A 2006 study of nearly 150 breast cancer patients in Michigan found that more than half were advised to change their treatment plans after getting a second opinion from a multidisciplinary tumor board made up of surgeons, medical oncologists, radiation oncologists, radiologists, and pathologists.
 (Most hospitals and cancer centers have a tumor board that reviews selected cancer cases — typically, cases that are more complex or challenging — and makes treatment recommendations.)

 Even the most qualified, highly skilled doctors can make mistakes or differ in their opinions about what’s best for your situation and your type of breast cancer.
 For instance:

 - The pathologist who initially looks at the breast cancer tissue under a microscope could miss something or make a different judgment call than another pathologist would.
 This affects the content of the pathology report, which provides critical information about the type of breast cancer you have and becomes the basis for making treatment decisions.